-We are convinced that self-care should not only have a permanent place in the private sphere, but should also be on the radar of employers.
+We are convinced that self-care should not only have a firm place in the private sphere, but should also be on the radar of employers.
 After all, managers in particular are aware of the pressure to perform and need to find a way to deal with it, because nobody benefits from burnout.
-It is therefore important to create an awareness that health always comes before work.
+It is therefore important to raise awareness of the fact that health always comes before work.

 What is employee health?

 When we talk about health, we often think of physical health first, but mental health is just as important.
 Poor physical health can lead to poor mental health and vice versa.
-That's why the definition of employee health includes not only the physical state, but also the mental state.
+That is why the definition of employee health encompasses not only the physical but also the mental state.

 What can a company or organization do?